dsavransky/SSWYieldModelingTutorial/README.md

 > **IMPORTANT**
 > If you changed the `ssw_dir` variable in the setup notebook, you must update the `YMT_dir` variable in the second code block of the tutorial to match.

+The open-ended projects associated with this tutorial can be accessed at: https://colab.research.google.com/github/dsavransky/SSWYieldModelingTutorial/blob/main/Notebooks/SSW2024_YieldModelingGroupProjects.ipynb

 ### Method 2: Local Installation